cfw-guide/ios.cfw.guide/docs/it_IT/jailbreak/using-jailbreakme-saffron.md

   - /it_IT/installing-saffron
   - /it_IT/saffron
   - /it_IT/jailbreakme-saffron
-discordNoticeText: For support in English, ask for help on the r/LegacyJailbreak [Discord Server](http://discord.legacyjailbreak.com/).
+discordNoticeText: Per supporto in inglese, chiedi aiuto sul [Server Discord](http://discord.legacyjailbreak.com/) di r/LegacyJailbreak.
 pkgman: cydia
 ---